1. SEVERE ACUTE RESPIRATORY SYNDROME—CORONAVIRUS 2019 (SARS-CoV-2)

 ESSENTIALS OF DIAGNOSIS

-Advanced pulmonary complications (pneumonia, acute respiratory distress syndrome [ARDS]) with fulminant disease.
+Advanced pulmonary complications (pneumonia, acute respiratory distress syndrome [ARDS]) occur with fulminant disease.

 High predilection for the elderly, the immunocompromised, those with chronic diseases, those living in crowded conditions.

-In late 2019, a novel coronavirus emerged, spreading quickly from its origin in China across the globe.
+In late 2019, a novel coronavirus emerged, spreading quickly from China across the globe.
 The virus was initially named “novel coronavirus 2019” (2019-nCoV), accounting for the year of discovery, its status as a “novel” virus, and its family name (coronavirus, CoV).
-The CDC-recommended terminology for the virus is SARS-CoV-2, and the illness caused by this virus is called “Coronavirus Disease 2019” or COVID-19 (https://www.cdc.gov/coronavirus/2019-ncov/summary.html).
+The CDC-recommended terminology for the virus is SARS-CoV-2, and the illness caused by this virus is called “Coronavirus Disease 2019” or COVID-19.

 Coronaviruses are a large family of viruses commonly found in humans as well as many other species of animals, including bats, camels, cattle, and cats.
-Like MERS-CoV and SARS-CoV-1 as well as human common cold coronaviruses HC43 and HKU1, the SARS-CoV-2 virus is a betacoronavirus, which is one of the four genera of coronaviruses (only the alphacoronaviruses [coronavirus NL63 and 229E] and betacoronaviruses affect humans); all of these coronaviruses have their origins in bats.
-The spread of SARS-CoV-2 from bats was perhaps amplified by pangolins, an Asian anteater whose scales are traded on black markets for circulatory problems, although this latter theory remains under investigation.
+There are four genera of coronaviruses, of which only the alphacoronaviruses (coronavirus NL63 and 229E) and the betacoronaviruses affect humans.
+Like SARS-CoV-1, MERS-CoV, and the human common cold coronaviruses HC43 and HKU1, the SARS-CoV-2 virus is a betacoronavirus.
+SARS-CoV-1 and MERS-CoV were identified 7 and 17 years, respectively, before SARS-CoV-2 was identified.
+All coronaviruses likely originated in bats.
+The spread of SARS-CoV-2 from bats was perhaps amplified by pangolins, an Asian anteater whose scales are traded on black markets for circulatory problems, although this theory remains under investigation.
+Antibodies to SARS-CoV-2 have been identified in bats over a 4800 km range in Asia as well as in pangolins at a wildlife checkpoint station in southern Thailand.
+A WHO investigative team was unable to implicate a specific area of Wuhan as the origin of the outbreak and further geo-epidemiologic studies are needed.